-The new AGVs, with their weight reduction and electronic independent-wheel steering deliver a sizable reduction in maintenance and repairs.
-Realistically, as much as a 60 percent reduction in annual maintenance, per vehicle, can be achieved.
+The new AGV's, with their weight reduction and electronic independentwheel steering deliver a sizable reduction in maintenance and repairs.
+Realistically, as much as a 60% reduction in annual maintenance, per vehicle, can be achieved.

-"Contributing to this is the accessibility of the AGV to perform maintenance or repairs," explains Russell.
-"With conventional heavyload AGVs, access to wheels, gears and other moving parts is, for the most part unexposed, requiring the vehicle to be hoisted or moved into a pit to be serviced.
-This is an inherent difficulty prevalent in real time, computing algorithms hundreds of many prior heavy-load times per second.
-The targets are typically AGVs." located 20 to 50 feet apart, on both sides of of the path to provide sufficient navi-Because gation resolution.
-The steering is unique design adjusted accordingly to keep these new AGVs, however, wheels, the AGV on track.
-It can gears and other then navigate to a demoving sired target using the constantly updating position.
-Laser parts are easily accessible without the need of hoisting or service pits.
+"Contributing to this is the accessibility of the AGV to perform maintenance or repairs," explained Russell.
+"With conventional heavy-load AGVs, access to wheels, gears and other moving parts is, for the most part unexposed, requiring the vehicle to be hoisted or moved into a pit to be serviced.
+This is an inherent difficulty prevalent in many prior heavy-load AGVs."

+Because of the unique design of these new AGVs, however, wheels, gears and other moving parts are easily accessible without the need of hoisting or service pits.
 This means that much of the maintenance requirements, and even repair, can be performed on the plant floor, without major interruption to the use of the vehicle.